Narcolepsy

 While not all symptoms are experienced by or in the same way in people with narcolepsy, the main symptoms are:

-Cataplexy: Episodes of muscle weakness usually triggered by strong emotions such as happiness, laughter, surprise, or anger, but can also be triggered by stress, exhaustion, over stimulation, or feeling anxious or overwhelmed.
+• Cataplexy: Episodes of muscle weakness usually triggered by strong emotions such as happiness, laughter, surprise, or anger, but can also be triggered by stress, exhaustion, over stimulation, or feeling anxious or overwhelmed.
 The severity and duration of cataplexy episodes varies among individuals.
 Some may feel their head nod, jaw slacken, or their knees buckle momentarily, while others may have a full body collapse.
 During a full body collapse the individual is fully conscious however they are unable to move, speak or open their eyes.
-While these episodes generally last a few seconds to a few minutes, there is a thing called Status Cataplecticus, which are longer episodes of cataplexy.
-They can be very scary for the individual and depending on their surroundings, they can also be extremely vulnerable.
+These episodes generally last a few seconds to a few minutes.

 Sleep paralysis may be experienced by about 15% of the population whether they have narcolepsy or not.